-When Joe Casey was twelve years old, he heard one woman murder another on the front lawn next to his.
+When Joe Casey was 12 years old, he heard one woman murder another on the front lawn next to his.
 "It sounded like somebody was getting slapped," he says.
 "But it was the sound of somebody getting stabbed, 60, 70, 80 times.
 Slap.
 Slap.
 Slap-slap-slap-slap."
 A domestic dispute had started and ended outside in the summer heat while Casey, now 37, was watching television on the couch.
 As his older brother ran to the screen door and then to call the police, Casey remained seated, just as he was on a cold morning in early March, 25 years later, in the same living room.
 "No effect," he said, flatly, when asked if the event had one.
 "Other than that I remember it."

 The Casey family home sits at the end of a quiet street in northwest Detroit.
 Joe grew up here, attended elementary school a short walk away, and moved back in after he graduated from the University of Michigan in Ann Arbor.
-His family bought this house—red-brick, white shutters, and a model, All-American driveway—during the 1960s, when his father began working as a construction inspector for Detroit's Department of Water, Waste, and Sewage, a position that required the Caseys to live within the city limits as long as he held it.
+His family bought this house—red-brick, white shutters, and a model, All-American driveway—during the 1960s, when his father began working as a construction inspector for Detroit's Department of Water, Waste, and Sewerage, a position that required the Caseys to live within the city limits as long as he held it.
 When that rule was later repealed, they stayed, happily, even as the street changed and the city began to crumble around them.
 "Our family was so close and it was so nice at home that we just didn't really notice what was going on," Casey said.
 "Either that or it didn't affect us."

 Inside, it's as though time has stopped.
 There is a dented tin of tooth powder above the bathroom sink, original appliances in the kitchen, and matted, green carpet like seaweed at our feet.
 A forgotten Marian shrine sits under five-foot doorbells in the hall, and, behind each painting and fading family photograph on the walls, rests a frond of Sunday palm turned angular and brittle, fossilized since its respective mass.